Thursday, June 20, 2024

 HAPPY SUMMER SOLSTICE!!

 I like to think of the summer solstice as a time to reflect on how lucky humans are to have planet earth.
 Throughout time, summer solstice has been a time to celebrate earth’s bounty and fertility.
-Unfortunately humans have forgotten how to live simply and instead treat earth like an all-you-can-eat buffet with no thought for the future.
-With that in mind, I composed the following haiku & limerick.
+Sadly humans have forgotten how to live simply with hardly a thought for the future.
+With that in mind, I composed the following limerick & haiku.

-Note: Haiku & limerick created by me (not AI)
+Note: Limerick & haiku created by me (not AI)

 Humans are supposedly intelligent